gistarrs/sweep_test/README.md

 # SWEEP: Structure Wildfire Emissions Estimator and Predictor

 ## Description
-This project is designed to aggregate and analyze emissions data.
-It pulls data from various sources, applies filters based on specific criteria (such as date ranges and geographic areas), estimates emissions, and generates aggregated reports on the results.
+SWEEP is designed to estimate emissions from structures damaged or destoryed by wildfire in California.
+SWEEP applies filters based on specific criteria (such as date ranges and geographic areas), estimates emissions, and generates aggregated reports on the results.
 The project utilizes a series of Python scripts, each of which handles a different part of the pipeline (e.g., data retrieval, emissions estimation, aggregation, etc.).

 ## Table of Contents
 - [Installation](#installation)